Lafayette vampire

 The Lafayette vampire is an urban legend originating in Lafayette, Colorado.

-Grave marker associated with the local legend of the “Lafayette Vampire” in Lafayette, Colorado, with flowers, coins, and small offerings left by visitors.

 History

 The legend began in the 1950s, when local youth were told by their parents that a vampire was buried in the Lafayette Cemetery and if they didn't get home by dark the vampire would get them.
 This method of enforcing good behavior is similar to the La Llorona legend in Hispanic culture.

 Lafayette moms and dads were referencing Romanian immigrant and coal miner Teodor Glava, who died in 1918.
-His grave marker in the potters field section the cemetery lists his birthplace as "Transylvania".
+His grave marker in the Potter's field section of the cemetery lists his birthplace as "Transylvania".
 Curator of Lafayette Miner's Museum Claudia Lund explains, "That part of the world has always had a certain history behind it.
 Particularly the Dracula story and everything."

 The legend of the Lafayette vampire evolved in subsequent decades to mimic details of Bram Stoker's Dracula, and Bela Lugosi's classic motion picture portrayal.
 As Internet use grew in the 1990s, the story increased in popularity such that visitors from across the U.S. visit the grave.

 As of 2024, the legend is as follows: Local residents were suspicious of coal miner Teodor Glava and, after he died in 1918, dug him up and drove a stake through his heart.
 That wooden stake grew into a tall juniper tree that now dominates his grave site.
-It is also said that Glava's fingernails grew into a "blood red" red rose bush that covered the grave until the early 2000s.
-(Although the rose bush was actually yellow.)
+It is also said that Glava's fingernails grew into a "blood red" red rose bush that covered the grave until the early 2000s (although the rose bush was actually yellow).
 Various blog posts and newspaper articles starting in the late 1980s enhanced the legend, and state that "local youth" sighted a tall, dark figure with red eyes lurking near the grave.